26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 E.g., If the net quantity statement is 50 capsules, then the servings per container will also be 50 capsules.

-You must also declare calories from unsaturated fats, fibers, and carbohydrates if your product makes claims about these nutrients.
+You must also display calories from unsaturated fats, fibers, and carbohydrates if your product makes claims about these nutrients.

 c.
 Format